Emigrant Trail in Wyoming: Lander Cutoff

-The Lander Road, located further north than the main trail to Fort Hall, also bypassed Fort Bridger and was about 85 mi shorter to Fort Hall.
+The Lander Road, located farther north than the main trail to Fort Hall, also bypassed Fort Bridger and was about 85 mi shorter to Fort Hall.
 It was built under the supervision of Frederick W. Lander by federal contractors in 1858—one of the first federally sponsored roads in the west.
 Lander's Road officially was called the Fort Kearney, South Pass and Honey Lake Road and was a federally funded attempt to improve the Oregon and California trails.
 The little used Honey Lake part of the proposed route near the present states of Nevada and California border was improved in 1859 under Lander's direction but did not go much beyond improving some watering holes—work ceased in 1860.
 The "Lander Road" was the first section of the federally funded road through the future states of Wyoming and Idaho.
 Expeditions under the command of Frederick W. Lander surveyed a new route starting at Burnt Ranch following the last crossing of the Sweetwater River before it turned west over South Pass.
 The Lander Road followed the Sweetwater River further north, skirting the Wind River Range before turning west and crossing the continental divide north of South Pass.